My First Night Without You: Song information

 The ballad is about coming home for the first time without a partner being there after a break up.
 The video clip is also about this, with Lauper coming home after a long day at work to an empty room after a separation.
 The song was written by Lauper, Tom Kelly and Billy Steinberg.
 The latter two also wrote "True Colors" and "I Drove All Night".

 Its B-side was "Unabbreviated Love".
 The song is a fan favorite; Lauper performed it many times on her A Night to Remember tour in 1989.

 To promote the single, promotional posters were sent to different malls and music stores that sold the single when it was originally released.

-The single failed to make a big impact on most charts in the world.
-It did do moderately well in Chile.
-In the Radio Cidade from São Paulo, Brazil, this song was #1.
+The single failed to make a big impact on most global charts.
+It did do moderately well in Chile however.
+And also, it achieved #1 in the Radio Cidade from São Paulo, Brazil.
 In Colombia, the single was #1 for 10 weeks.

+Reception

+The song received a positive review from the pan-European magazine Music & Media, which named it one of their "singles of the week" and noted both the intro, reminiscent of "the classic Arthur Brown track Fire", and the overall song which was described as "passionate and dramatic".